Illia-Skladnik/User-Operations-Server/README.md

 - cd src
 - npx ts-node app.ts

-Note that the user’s token is updated at each request!
-Try commands in Postman using Examples from description below:
+Note that the user’s token is updated at **each request**!
+Try commands in Postman using Examples from the description below:

 ## All of the server methods are described here: